pagkly/Zed/Investopedia3/How Is Your Financial Health Looking.md

 ## Business Financial Health

-The financial health of businesses can be gauged by comparable factors to assess the viability of a company as a [going concern](https://www.investopedia.com/terms/g/goingconcern.asp).
+The financial health of businesses can be gauged by comparable factors to assess the viability of a company as a [[going concern]](https://www.investopedia.com/terms/g/goingconcern.asp).
 For instance, if a company has revenue coming in and cash in the bank, yet is spending its resources on new investments in production equipment, office space, new hires, and other business services, it may raise questions about the long-term financial health and survivability of the company.

 If more money is spent that does not contribute to the overall stability and potential growth of the business, it can lead to a decline that makes it difficult to pay regular expenses such as utilities and employee salaries.
 This may force businesses to freeze or cut salaries in order to give the company the ability to continue operations.